Writers-Instagram/intern-interview-task-kyma/regular/task/technical-writing-task-stekol.md

 ## Create a ClusterRoleBinding
 ClusterRoleBinding grants a user or a group of users the permissions defined in a role.
-It holds a list of subjects (users, groups, etc.), as well as a reference to the role being granted.
+It holds a list of subjects (users, groups, etc.) as well as a reference to the role being granted.
 A ClusterRoleBinding grants permissions to all namespaces of a cluster.

 ### To create a new ClusterRoleBinding